Start here: who the course is for and what students take home

 - Visible result: A complete level that runs from the start screen to victory or failure and can be attempted again.

-Week 9: Playtest, publish and Demo Day
+Session 8: Playtest, publish and Demo Day

 - What students do: Invite classmates to play; record where the game is too difficult, unclear or broken; adjust difficulty; fix final bugs; create a title card and trailer GIF; prepare a project explanation.